ElegyEngine/ElegyEngine/README.md

 * [Elegy.MaterialGenerator](src/Tools/Elegy.MaterialGenerator) - quickly generate materials from a folder full of texture images
 * [Elegy.ShaderTool](src/Tools/Elegy.ShaderTool) - generate shaders & shader templates from GLSL

 For level designers who use TrenchBroom, a [game config](config) is provided.
-Other level editors are likely unsupported but could work depending on how well they do Quake 3.
+Other level editors (J.A.C.K., gtkRadiant, NetRadiant-custom...) are likely unsupported but could work depending on how well they do Quake 3.

 # Building